 Acceptance and commitment therapy, or ACT (pronounced like the word "act"), is a mindful approach to accepting the hardships in life to improve one's overall quality of living.
 What is ACT in a nutshell?
 Acceptance and commitment therapy is a form of psychotherapy kindred to cognitive-behavioral therapy that helps people focus on the present and move forward from overwhelming, difficult emotions.
-This type of therapy is also available on online counseling websites in a more convenient and accessible way.
-While treatment time may vary from person to person, it can help diffuse the impact of negative emotions and reshape your thinking to treat depression, anxiety, and other similar mental disorders.
-The Association for Contextual Behavioral Science has a wealth of resources on ACT and behavior therapy, as does Psychology Today.
+This type of therapy is also available on online counseling websites in a more convenient and accessible way to treat disorders.
+While treatment time may vary from person to person, it can help diffuse the impact of negative emotions (cognitive defusion) and reshape your thinking to treat depression, anxiety, and other similar mental disorders.
+The Association for Contextual Behavioral Science has a wealth of article resources on ACT and behavior therapy, as does Psychology Today.

-With the help of a licensed professional, you'll pick up a collection of coping mechanisms specifically designed for your situation which you can use throughout your life to handle tough experiences and stay in the present moment.
-Those who experience traumatic flashbacks and generalized anxiety can benefit from behavior changes that comes from this therapy because of its encouragement of keeping people in the present.
+With the help of a licensed professional, you'll pick up a collection of coping mechanisms or skills specifically designed for your situation which you can use throughout your life to handle tough experiences and stay in the present moment.
+Those who experience traumatic flashbacks and generalized anxiety from everyday actions can benefit from behavior changes that come from this therapy because of its encouragement of keeping people in the present.
 It's difficult to move through life without mentally existing in the here and now, so ACT provides the guidance necessary for clients to stop fighting with their thoughts.
 And with its various methods, it can do wonders for those in need.
 ACT can help you learn a new behavior, change strategies to cope, and feel better overall.
 This can have positive ripple effects on you, others in your life, and your relationships.